 Right to use trade names and customer relationship acquired in the business combination are identified and recognised as intangible assets.
 The right to use trade names and customer relationship acquired in the business acquisition are recognised at fair value at the acquisition date.
 The right to use trade names and customer relationship have finite useful lives.
-The aggregate amount of right to use trade names and customer relationship are amortised over the period of the remaining useful lives of the right to use trade names and customer relationship, which are assessed as being fifty seven months.
+Such other intangible assets are amortised on a straight-line basis over the following periods:

+Right to use trade names 57 months Customer relationship 57 months